Ak-github-dev/BackendDev/src/main/java/org/example/OOPS_04/README_OOPS4.md

 Interfaces--> Blueprint of behaviours

 interface Animal{
 void eat(); --> abstract method: where there is no implementation.
-We do not need(optional) to add "public abstarct" before void for these method. java will do it by itself
+We do not need(optional) to add "public abstract" before void for these method. java will do it by itself

 	void walk();